Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Mod Notes

 Several mods in Keizaal's Mod Organizer have notes attached to them.
-If the note icon appears next to a mod, hover over it to read the notes I've added.
-These notes will give you some additional context about how the mod as been configured.
+If the note icon appears next to a mod, hover over it to read the notes.
+These notes will give you some additional context about how the mod has been configured.

 ![Mod Notes Image](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/5.%20Mod%20Notes.PNG)